Pendraken Miniatures Forum

 period adaptations.

-The benefit is that each period still gets its own flavour but the rules work in the same way - initiative or opportunity moves, command blunders and so on - in this sense it does not matter if its Ancient Mesopotamia or North West Europe in 1944 however Tiger tanks do have different stats to Han Chinese chariots and operate in a somewhat different manner Smiley
+The benefit is that each period still gets its own flavour but the rules work in the same way - initiative or opportunity moves, command blunders and so on - in this sense it does not matter if its Ancient Mesopotamia or North West Europe in 1944 however Tiger tanks do have different stats to Han Chinese chariots and operate in a somewhat different manner :)

 Maurice IS a completely different game and is a stand-alone unique wargame - it is real fun.